The Ramblers (draft)

 See you soon,

-He rose quickly and placed the letter and stationary together on the carved desk stirring history from the corner it occupied in the room.
+He rose quickly and placed the letter and stationery together on the carved desk stirring history from the corner it occupied in the room.
 He planned not to disturb the master bedroom or its four-poster bed with sleep.
 Still unsettled, he opened a hinged French door and walked onto the terrace to observe church bells scattered within the checkerboard of rooftops and how the dome of St. Peter’s Basilica controlled the skyline unmuted by the haze of the afternoon.
 Rome, in its laid bare chaotic beauty, was defiant.
 He spent an exposure to record the living canvas on the other side of the Spanish Steps then left the suite unexpectedly disconsolate from solitude.

-Captain Lillian Harris knocked on the door puzzled by their early return.
 “Captain Dietrich,” she said impressionably in her battledress blouse with its two imposing epaulet silver captain bars, the gold sleeve bars, and the deservedly displayed service ribbons above her left breast.
 “I was informed that you had already departed for your weekend performance.”

 Thinking quickly Marlene answered, “Our liaison, Captain Rosenthal, received urgent orders about his permanent change of station, so we are delayed while he arranges the transport of his pro-gear.
-He has set our departure at 0:400. “
+He has set our departure at 0:400.“

 “Your dress revealed our plans.”

 “Captain Harris has seen war.
 Stylishness won’t keep secrets from her.
 It celebrates them with a Victory Number.
-We will follow her suggestion and wait for our NCO friends to return to the room.”
+We will follow her suggestion and wait for our new friends to return to the room.”

 “How will we test the waters with Rosie?”